nlenno1/find-my-meal-ms2/README.md

 [Back to Top](#find-my-meal)
 #
 ## Scope
-In line with the results from the Importance Viability analysis, these are the feature that will be implimented on the first production release.
+In line with the results from the Importance Viability analysis, all the previously mentioned features will be implimented on the first production release.

 ### Functionality Requirements

+- Clean and themed presentation of information
 - Easy navigation to the required information
 - Quick loading of the website
 - Quick response times from the API
-- Pagenation when appropriate
+- Contact the developer for and feedback or bug reports

 [Back to Top](#find-my-meal)
 #

 ## Structure

-The website has been designed around a **Tree** structure hierarchy.
+The website has been designed around a **Tree** structured hierarchy.
 This reduces the overall complexity of the site which allows users to navigate it easier.

 Below is a diagram to better illustrate this structure.